- Duties of Editor-in-Chief

 - Access to journal content: The publisher is committed to the permanent availability and preservation of scholarly research and ensures accessibility and maintaining the digital archive.

 - Editor-in-Chief, authors, and peer reviewers should disclose interest that might appear to affect their ability to present or review work objectively.
 These might include relevant financial interest (for example, ownership, consultancies or speaker’s fees) or personal, political or religious interests.

-“A conflict of interest exists when professional judgement concerning a primary interest (such as the validity/originality of the writing) may be influenced by a secondary interest (such as financial gain).
+- MMU Press defines conflict of interest as follows - “A conflict of interest exists when professional judgement concerning a primary interest (such as the validity/originality of the writing) may be influenced by a secondary interest (such as financial gain).
 Perceptions of conflict of interest are as important as actual conflicts of interest.”

 - Strict policy preventing people with conflict of interest from publishing might encourage authors to conceal relevant interests and might therefore be counterproductive.